coursehero/theia/docs/ar-render-service.md

 coursehero/components/study-guides:
     hash: ABCD1234
     components:
-        - StudyGuideApp
-        - CourseBlock
-        - ContentBlock
+        - StudyGuideLandingPageApp
-        - ....
+        - StudyGuideCourseApp
 ```

-This build step will inspect all packages under the namespace `coursehero/components/`, and include each component it finds.
-It will assume that every file under a folder named `components` will contain files such as `study-guide-app`, `course-block`, etc. which map to components `StudyGuideApp`, `CourseBlock`, etc.
+This build step will inspect all packages under the namespace `coursehero/components/`, and include the components as defined in `component-manifest.js`.

 ##### Example implementation